- Editorial Team

 This Journal will welcome research papers in the field of Behavioral Sciences, Economics, Demography & Gender Studies' Development Studies, Government & Public Policy, Mass Communication, environmental studies, Political Sciences, History, Philosophy, Psychology, Archaeology, Diplomacy, Law, Political Studies, Sociology, educational studies, Journalism, Media and Communication, Development Studies, Population Studies, Corporate Governance, Public Administration, Women Studies, Tribal traditions and tribal development, Linguistics, Developments in Language and Literature, Humanism, Arts and Fine Arts, etc.

 Research articles should present new experimental studies in the elaborated form that constitute a significant contribution to knowledge.
-Kindly follow author guideline for manuscript preparation.
+Kindly follow the author guidelines for manuscript preparation.

 |Open Submissions||Indexed||Peer Reviewed|